Kurumi Mochi: Traditional Japanese Walnut Rice Cake

-What I bought this time is the product shown in the photo “Kurumi Mochi (くるみ餅)”.
-As you may know, “Mochi (餅)” is a plain white rice cake made by pounding steamed glutinous rice “Mochi Gome (餅米)”, while “Kurumi (くるみ)” means walnut in Japanese.
+I bought a “Kurumi Mochi (くるみ餅)” this time.
+As you know, “Mochi (餅)” is a plain white rice cake made by pounding steamed glutinous rice “Mochi Gome (餅米)”, while “Kurumi (くるみ)” means “walnut” in Japanese.

-It is said that Kurumi Mochi, or Kurumi Yubeshi, has several hundred years of history, and even now, the traditional Wagashi confection is widely enjoyed in Japan and is available at many supermarkets and Wagashi specialty shops.
+Kurumi Mochi, or Kurumi Yubeshi, has several hundred years of history, and even now, the sweet is widely enjoyed in Japan.
+It is available at many supermarkets and Wagashi specialty shops.

-Lastly, according to the ingredient list on the back of the package, the Kurumi Yubeshi I purchased this time mainly consists of sugar, starch syrup, glutinous rice flour “Mochiko (もち粉)“, dextrose, walnut, starch, soy sauce, and salt.
+Lastly, according to the ingredient list on the back of the package, this Kurumi Mochi mainly consists of sugar, starch syrup, glutinous rice flour “Mochiko (もち粉)“, dextrose, walnut, starch, soy sauce, and salt.

 (Reference Page: Wikipedia ゆべし )